ERussel/IrohaWallet/README.md

 1. Find TransferOperation class.
 2. Add corresponding logic to send transfer transaction.
 Use AccountOperation as an example.
 3. Run Application and try to send something to your peer.

+# Not enough?

+Think how you would implement transaction history and add HistoryOperation class.